Academics

 Instructor: Madame Margaux Veralrud (Mrs. V)

-Instructor: Mrs. Veralrud, one of Sierra Canyon’s Kindergarten teachers, is eager to bring French Club to the enrichment program at Sierra Canyon.
+Instructor: Mrs. Veralrud, one of Sierra Canyon's Kindergarten teachers, is eager to bring French Club to the enrichment program at Sierra Canyon.
 She was born in France and lived there throughout parts of her childhood.
 She is a fluent native speaker and is excited to bring her knowledge of the French language and culture to our youngest learners.
-Students will learn vocabulary, conversational phrases, and explore elements of French culture throughout the semester.
+Students will learn vocabulary and conversational phrases and explore elements of French culture throughout the semester.
 Mrs. Veralrud has been a teacher at SC for seven years, and this school year marks her fifteenth year of teaching!

-• Homework Club (1st-6th) FREE
+• Homework Club (1st–6th)

 Homework Club: 1st – 6th (3:30 p.m. – 4:30 p.m.)

-Class Description: Homework Club is a faculty-supervised homework space offered to 1st through 6th Grade students in designated classrooms.
+Class Description: Homework Club is a faculty-supervised homework space offered to 1st – 6th Grade students in designated classrooms.
 This option is free of charge for all families.
 Please note that the Homework Club does not meet on rainy days.

 Fridays

-List of 5 items.
+List of 6 items.

 • Chess Adventures (Pre-K–2nd)

-Chess Adventures: Pre-K–2nd (3:30 p.m. – 4:30 p.m.)
+Chess Adventures: Pre-K – 2nd (3:30 p.m. – 4:30 p.m.)

 Instructor: ACE Enrichment